venoajie/librarian/PROJECT_BLUEPRINT.md

 -   **FastAPI Application (`app/`):** The core web service that exposes the API, handles authentication, and orchestrates all internal logic.
 -   **OCI Object Storage:** The canonical, centralized repository for the compressed vector index (`index.tar.gz`).
 This is the single source of truth.
--   **Sentence Transformer Model:** The `all-MiniLM-L6-v2` model is loaded into memory on startup.
-It is responsible for converting incoming text queries into vector embeddings that can be understood by the search index.
+-   **Sentence Transformer Model:** The `BAAI/bge-large-en-v1.5` model is loaded into memory on startup.
+It is responsible for converting incoming text queries into vector embeddings.
+This model **MUST** match the model specified in the `index_manifest.json` of the downloaded index, a contract that is strictly enforced at service startup to prevent compatibility failures.
 -   **ChromaDB:** The vector database engine.
 It is initialized on startup from the index downloaded from OCI and performs the high-speed cosine similarity search.
 -   **Redis:** A high-speed, in-memory caching layer.
 It stores the results of identical queries to reduce latency and offload work from the embedding model and ChromaDB.